roshnipalesha/SQL_Retail_Sales/README.md

 LIMIT 5
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items for each category.**:
 ```sql
 SELECT
     category,